jonathandroth/staggered/README.md

 ### Other Estimators

-If instead of the plug-in efficient estimator, one wishes to calculate the simple difference-in-means or Callway and Sant’Anna estimator, one can specify the argument beta=0 or beta=1, respectively, to the functions above.
+If instead of the plug-in efficient estimator, one wishes to calculate the simple difference-in-means or Callaway and Sant’Anna estimator, one can specify the argument beta=0 or beta=1, respectively, to the functions above.